prediktech/smarti-docs/docs/jobs/assessor-review.md

 ![Image](/assets/screenshots/jobs/rejectQuestion.png)

 All rejections require that an action be created.
-This is because you need to inform the accountable person what the reason for the rejection is.
+This is because you need to inform the accountable user what the reason for the rejection is.
 This allows you to track progress as actions are completed.

 Rejecting an entire submission allows the option of not creating an action but in that case, it is assumed actions have been created at the question level.

-It is best practice to have a conversation with the accountable person as well as create actions to ensure there is a clear understanding as to the reason for the rejection, and the actions required for the submission to be approved.
+It is best practice to have a conversation with the accountable user as well as create actions to ensure there is a clear understanding as to the reason for the rejection, and the actions required for the submission to be approved.

 ## Approve / Reject Submission
 Once the review is completed it is time to Approve ![Image](/assets/screenshots/jobs/approve.png) or Reject ![Image](/assets/screenshots/jobs/reject.png) the submission.